odpi/egeria/open-metadata-implementation/governance-servers/stewardship-engine-services/stewardship-engine-services-api/README.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

-# Stewardship Services API
+# Stewardship Engine Services API

-The stewardship services API provides the property structures and REST structures used to process Request for Action annotations.
+The stewardship engine services API provides the property structures and REST structures used to process Request for Action annotations.